eltonjrv/eltonjrv.github.io/README.md

 ```
 $ cd outputs/
 ```
-#### A metadata file will also be needed (which I'll call "samples-metadata.tsv" in this tutorial).
+#### ATTENTION: A metadata file will also be needed (which I'll call "samples-metadata.tsv" in this tutorial).
 Please have your metadata file prepared as this [example](https://github.com/eltonjrv/microbiome.westernu/blob/accFiles/samples-metadata.tsv) and place it within the current directory (outputs).
 >NOTES about the metadata table:
 I) Columns 1 and 4 are mandatory.
 II) Column 4 must contain any textual string that best describes your samples.